Moesif/moesif-browser-js/README.md

 moesif.useWeb3(myWeb3Object)
 ```

 ## Configuration options

-The `options` is an object that is passed into the SDK's init method.
+The `options` is an object that is passed into the SDK's `init` method.

 #### applicationId - string, required

-This is a token that is obtained from your Moesif account.
-This token can be safely used on the
+This is the collector API key that is obtained from your Moesif account.
+Collector Application Id's are write-only keys and can be safely used on the client side.
-client side.

 #### skip, (event) => boolean, optional